-Help rid Ireland of illegal glue traps
+Help rid Ireland of cruel and illegal glue traps

 Glue traps are illegal in Ireland.
 Please help keep these cruel and inhumane traps out of the country.
 Visit your local hardware stores, discount shops, pet supply outlets, builder provider stores, etc to make sure that these illegal traps are not being sold.
 If you spot glue traps (also known as glue boards) for sale, please contact ICABS immediately with the details and we will pass them on to the National Parks and Wildlife Service.
 Also, if you are aware of any company using glue traps, please get in touch with us now.